Microsoft/MCW-Azure-Stack/Whiteboard design session/Azure-Stack-Migrate/WDS student guide - Azure Stack Migrate.md

 **Design**

-Directions: With all participants at your table, respond to the following questions on a flip chart:
+With all participants at your table, respond to the following questions on a flip chart:

 Design a hybrid-cloud architecture using Azure services that will make up the implementation for Contoso.